saucetech/algo-trading-backtester/README.md

 ## Summary Results
 After using GridSearch and Fastquant, we were able to find the optimal Trading Window for our SMAC algo with TSLA stock.
-We then created an SVM model using the same closing pricing data which unfortunatly perofmed worse than the standard SMAC trading strategy.
-Lastly,we created a Logistic Regression model which perofmed better than the SVM model and inline with the SMAC optimal trading windows.
+We then created an SVM model using the same closing pricing data which, unfortunatly, performed worse than the standard SMAC trading strategy.
+Lastly, we created a Logistic Regression model which performed better than the SVM model and inline with the SMAC optimal trading windows.

 The SVM Model produced the following results: